Build the Tango Skiff

 Q: I ordered the wrong set of plans.
 Can you send me a different set?

+Uhh, no. Once you order and download a set of plans, I obviously can't take them back.
 However, you can order additional sets at a discount.
-Just place an order for an additional set within 3 days and I will issue a $10 refund on the second set.
+Just let me know you ordered the wrong set and I will issue a $10 refund on the second set.